Log in

 • Describes an action completed before another past event.

-• Expresses regret about a past action.
+• Expresses logical assumption about a situation.

 • Conditional Sentences (Type 3):